TenHorizons/YNAB/README.md

 - Accounts page for bank accounts, with add/delete/update account functionality
 - Add Transaction page
 - Transactions page under accounts for transactions per account and all transactions
+- Transaction page under transactions with transaction details.
+Allow update and delete transaction

 Planned features include
-1. Transaction page under transactions with transaction details.
-Allow update and delete transaction.
-2. Budget page with top bar month scroller, with updates from transactions, and ability to assign surplus income (default to only 1 budget).
+1. Budget page with top bar month scroller, with updates from transactions, and ability to assign surplus income (default to only 1 budget).
-3. Budget Item page with budget item details.
+2. Budget Item page with budget item details.
-4. Goal page to set goal per budget item, with change reflected across relevant budget items across months.
+3. Goal page to set goal per budget item, with change reflected across relevant budget items across months.
 (Goal should be decoupled from budget item)

 Far-future features include: